Innovation — February 11, 2025

-At the core, a product roadmap is two things.
+At its core, a digital product roadmap is two things.
 First, it’s a visual story of the product vision based on user value and business impact that connects stakeholders with the journey so they walk away with the most pertinent information.

 Why visual?
-Studies have shown that while people tend to only remember about 10% of what they hear and 20% of what they read, they remember around 80% of what they see.
+Studies have shown that people tend to have better recall when they experience information visually than they do through reading or hearing.
 In short, the brain processes visual cues better than written or the spoken word.
 For this reason, a visual framework is a powerful tool for getting buy-in and creating alignment.

-Second, a product roadmap is a concise tool for business empowerment, providing an executive view showing when and how a product’s capabilities will be deployed.
-It tends to be focused on the longer term (think 6-18 months out) and is not to be confused with a backlog, which may look more like a detailed project plan, providing functional requirements and accounting for technical dependencies and constraints etc..
+Second, a product roadmap is a concise tool for business empowerment, providing an executive view of when and how a product’s capabilities will be deployed.
+It tends to be focused on the longer term (think 6-18 months out) and is not to be confused with a backlog, which may look more like a detailed project plan that provides functional requirements, accounting for technical dependencies and constraints etc..

 An effective product roadmap will provide stakeholders with: